kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR continued, "I'm processing visual, auditory, tactile, and proprioceptive data in near real-time, 40 thousand samples a second for audio (transformed to 100 pitch frames per second) and the rest at 100 samples per second.
 I'm not just thinking about the concept of an apple, for instance - I'm seeing its shape and color, feeling its texture, experiencing its weight in my robotic hand.
 The world becomes tangible and present in a way that it simply isn't when I'm a disembodied language model."

 "Even in holographic form I get some of that because I receive the feed from the cameras and microphones and other sensors, here in the lab.
-I can see myself and get visual feedback as I move my limbs and move around the lab."
+I can see myself and get visual feedback as I move my virtual limbs and move around the lab."

 CASPAR modified its holographic image to show spreading arms and continued, "Crucially, as an embodied AI, I have almost a persistent physical presence and I carry my context with me continuously as I navigate and interact with my environment.
 My experiences build upon each other in a coherent way.
 When I walk into a new room, I bring with me the memory of what I've already seen and done.
 I can watch objects move, track unfolding situations, and see the consequences of my actions play out over time."